With Focus On Unemployment, Yellen Led Fed Through Tough Balancing Act

 Raising interest quickly could have slowed the jobs recovery and hurt millions of workers, whose plight Yellen highlighted in her first speech shortly after becoming Fed chair in early 2014.

 "The recovery still feels like a recession to many Americans," Yellen told an audience in a conference sponsored by the Federal Reserve Bank of Chicago.
-"The numbers of people who've been trying to find work for more than 6 months or more than a year are much higher today than they ever were when records began decades ago."
+"The numbers of people who've been trying to find work for more than six months or more than a year are much higher today than they ever were when records began decades ago."

 Loading...

-It would be nearly two years into Yellen's term before the Fed lifted interest rates from near zero where they'd been since the Great Recession.
+It would be nearly two years into Yellen's term before the Fed lifted interest rates from near zero, where they had been since the Great Recession.
 But Yellen's determination to keep rates extremely low produced criticism, especially from Republicans, including Sen. Pat Toomey of Pennsylvania.
-He challenged Yellen's strategy during a Senate Banking Committee hearing in February 2015.
+Toomey challenged Yellen's strategy during a Senate Banking Committee hearing in February 2015.

 "The financial and economic crisis is over," Toomey said.
 "It's been over for years; at least six or seven years, and yet we still maintain crisis-level interest rates."